-- 12. The players shall take no action that will bring the game of chess into disrepute. - 12. a.During play the players are forbidden to make use of any notes, sources of information, advice, or analyse on another chessboard. - b.It is strictly forbidden to bring mobile phones or other electronic means of communication, not authorised by the arbiter, into the playing venue.
-If a player's mobile phone rings in the playing venue during play, that player shall lose the game.
-The score of the opponent shall be determined by the arbiter. - 12.
-The scoresheet shall be used only for recording the moves, the times of the clocks, the offers of a draw, matters relating to a claim and other relevant data. - 12.
-Players who have finished their games shall be considered to be spectators. - 12.
-Players are not allowed to leave the 'playing venue' without permission from the arbiter.
-The playing venue is defined as the playing area, rest rooms, refreshment area, area set aside for smoking and other places as designated by the arbiter.
-The player having the move is not allowed to leave the playing area without permission of the arbiter. - 12.
-It is forbidden to distract or annoy the opponent in any manner whatsoever.
-This includes unreasonable claims or unreasonable offers of a draw. - 12.
-Infraction of any part of the Articles 12.1 to 12.6 shall lead to penalties in accordance with Article 13.4. - 12.
-Persistent refusal by a player to comply with the Laws of Chess shall be penalised by loss of the game.
-The arbiter shall decide the score of the opponent. - 12.
-If both players are found guilty according to Article 12.8, the game shall be declared lost by both players.
+- 12.3 1.During play the players are forbidden to make use of any notes, sources of information or advice, or analyse on another chessboard - 2.Without the permission of the arbiter a player is forbidden to have a mobile phone or other electronic means of communication in the playing venue, unless they are completely switched off.
+If any such device produces a sound, the player shall lose the game.
+The opponent shall win.
+However, if the opponent cannot win the game by any series of legal moves, his score shall be a draw. - 3.
+Smoking is permitted only in the section of the venue designated by the arbiter - 12.4 The scoresheet shall be used only for recording the moves, the times of the clocks, the offers of a draw, and matters relating to a claim and other relevant data. - 12.5 Players who have finished their games shall be considered to be spectators. - 12.6 It is forbidden to distract or annoy the opponent in any manner whatsoever.
+This includes unreasonable claims, unreasonable offers of a draw or the introduction of a source of noise into the playing area. - 12.7 Infraction of any part of Articles 12.1 to 12.6 shall lead to penalties in accordance with Article 13.4. - 12.8 Persistent refusal by a player to comply with the Laws of Chess shall be penalised by loss of the game.
+The arbiter shall decide the score of the opponent. - 12.9 If both players are found guilty according to Article 12.8, the game shall be declared lost by both players. - 12.1(In the case of Article 10.2.d or Appendix D a player may not appeal against the decision of the arbiter.